We’ve had so many questions about what we think about our new IKEA KIVIK sofa, and I wanted to do a thorough review here for you today!

 If you’ve ever bought an IKEA couch, you’ll know that it does not come pre-assembled like many sofas do.
 As with most stuff from IKEA, you get to do it aaaaall yourself.

 I took care of the vast majority of the sofa assembly by myself on moving day.
-The only thing I wasn’t able to do on my own was connect the sectional pieces (because it’s really a two-person job).
-It wasn’t a fast process – it took several hours – but overall I’d say it wasn’t terribly difficult…and for me, it’s worth it to assemble it myself when I’m paying such a great price for such a big sectional!
+The only thing I wasn’t able to do on my own was connect the sectional pieces.
+It’s really a two-person job.
+It wasn’t a fast process – it took several hours.
+But, overall I’d say it wasn’t terribly difficult.
+And for me, it’s worth it to assemble it myself when I’m paying such a great price for such a big sectional!

 Yes, yes, yes!!!!